REbuild

 Quality Management Foundations for Nurses: Understanding the System Without Carrying It

-This offering supports nurses in:
+It supports nurses in:

 Understanding how quality metrics and reporting systems function